-6. In most cases, the College will serve as the complainant, and information will be provided to the committee and the respondent by the assistant dean of students or representative on behalf of the College.
-The respondent shall be entitled to appear in person and present a response to the committee and may produce either oral or written information on their behalf.
+- and may produce either oral or written information on their behalf.
 The respondent also may elect not to appear before the committee.
 Should the respondent elect this course of action, the hearing shall be held without the respondent.
 The committee will render a decision based on the information presented at the hearing.
-The assistant dean of students or representative will be responsible for maintaining an appropriate record of the proceedings and outcome, which shall be available for review by the appeal bodies and the appellant during the appeal process.

-7. The respondent may ask questions of the Student Conduct Committee.
+The assistant dean of students or representative will be responsible for maintaining an appropriate record of the proceedings and outcome, which shall be available for review by the appeal bodies and the appellant during the appeal process. - 7.
+The respondent may ask questions of the Student Conduct Committee.
 The committee shall grant the student the opportunity to hear and question all witnesses that present at the hearing.
-Witnesses cannot be compelled to answer questions, and the College reserves the right to present information from witnesses unwilling to attend the hearing or have their identity included in the process.

-8. The respondent may challenge the credibility and accuracy of any information presented at the hearing.
-The hearing body shall not be bound by the rules of evidence used in the conduct of trials and courts of law.

-9. Respondents may remain silent for any questions asked of them.

-10. The respondent shall be promptly informed in writing of the outcome of the hearing.
-In cases involving allegations of sexual assault, sexual harassment, domestic violence, dating violence, or stalking, the alleged victim and respondent will both be informed, in writing, of the outcome of the conduct process.
-This notification will occur even if the alleged victim is not a Lafayette College student.
+Witnesses cannot be compelled to answer questions, and the College reserves the right to present information from witnesses unwilling to attend the hearing or have their identity included in the process. - 8.
+The respondent may challenge the credibility and accuracy of any information presented at the hearing.
+The hearing body shall not be bound by the rules of evidence used in the conduct of trials and courts of law. - 9.
+Respondents may remain silent for any questions asked of them. - 10.
+The respondent shall be promptly informed in writing of the outcome of the hearing.
+In cases involving allegations of sexual assault, sexual harassment, domestic violence, dating violence, or stalking, the reporting party and respondent will both be informed, in writing, of the outcome of the conduct process.
+This notification will occur even if the reporting party is not a Lafayette College student. - II.
+A respondent shall be notified of the right to appeal the decision and the procedures that will apply to the appeal.

-STUDENT CODE OF CONDUCT

-11. A respondent shall be notified of the right to appeal the decision and the procedures that will apply to the appeal.
 In cases involving allegations of sexual assault, sexual harassment, domestic violence, dating violence, or stalking, the complainant and respondent will both be simultaneously informed, in writing, of the right to appeal the decision and the procedures that will apply to the appeal.